Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Introduction

-To answer this question, we propose \emph{Spectral-Aligned Pruning (SAP)}, a structure-aware framework that provides a principled criterion for reusing structured pruning masks across different codes.
-SAP enables cross-code reuse of structured pruning masks by aligning codes according to the spectrum of their bipartite graphs.
-Given a target code, SAP computes the spectrum of its adjacency matrix and retrieves the nearest entry from a pruning mask library using a spectral distance.
+Given a target code, SAP computes the two leading adjacency eigenvalues and retrieves the nearest entry from a pruning mask library using a spectral distance over this two-dimensional signature.
 If the spectral similarity score to the nearest neighbor exceeds a predefined threshold, SAP reuses the associated mask to prune FECCT for the target code.
 Otherwise, SAP derives a new structured pruning mask using code-conditioned importance estimation and updates the library by inserting the resulting spectral signature and pruning mask pair.
 By using spectral proximity as the reuse criterion and expanding the library only when necessary, SAP amortizes the pruning mask search cost while avoiding unreliable sharing across structurally dissimilar bipartite graphs.

 To efficiently recover decoding performance after pruning, we adopt a lightweight and parameter-efficient recovery step using \emph{low-rank adaptation (LoRA)} adapters on top of the pruned backbone.
-We freeze the parameters of the pruned backbone and fine-tune only the code-specific rank-decomposition matrices.
+We freeze the parameters of the pruned backbone and fine-tune only the code-specific low-rank adapter parameters.
 This design enables storage-efficient multi-code deployment by sharing a pruned backbone while storing only a small set of LoRA parameters for each code, substantially reducing storage overhead compared to full fine-tuned models.